The Sims (video game): Expansion-only compilations

+Legacy Collection

+On January 31, 2025, Electronic Arts re-released the game for Windows 10 and 11 as The Sims Legacy Collection through the EA app, Epic Games Store, and Steam.
+The collection includes the base game and all seven expansion packs: Livin' Large, House Party, Hot Date, Vacation, Unleashed, Superstar, and Makin' Magic.

+The re-release received criticism from players for technical problems, with PC Gamer reporting complaints about crashes, bugs, user-interface scaling, and limited modernization; EA subsequently released patches addressing stability, performance, display, input, and window-management issues.

 Reception

 Critical reception

-The Sims received "universal acclaim" according to review aggregator Metacritic, which assigned the game a score of 92%.
+The Sims received "universal acclaim" according to review aggregator Metacritic, which assigned the game a score of 92/100.
 The game received praise for its open-ended gameplay allowing players to choose their own goals and objectives, as well as its sound design, "crisp" graphics, and humor.
 Reviewers positively compared The Sims to Maxis' 1999 title SimCity 3000.
-GameSpot assigned a review of 9.1/10, describing it as "highly detailed".
-IGN gave the game a score of 9.4/10, and praised its easy-to-use user interface.
+GameSpot scored the game 9.1/10, describing it as "highly detailed".
+IGN gave the game a score of 9.5/10, and praised its easy-to-use user interface.
 Jeff Lundrigan reviewed the PC version of the game for Next Generation, rating it four stars out of five and saying: "Do not miss.
 Run do not walk.
 And set aside lots of time."

 Will Wright, the game's designer, said the game has been a success in many ways—attracting casual gamers and female gamers (the latter making up almost 60% of players).
 In 2012, the game was one of 14 video games selected by the Museum of Modern Art as the basis for an intended collection of 40 games.
 The PlayStation 2, Xbox, and GameCube ports received scores ranging from 81.05% to 85.80% on GameRankings.